mort-sh/docs/documentation/Svelte5.md

 		[attachment: symbol]: (node: HTMLFormElement) => void;
 	};
 	/**
-	 * Create an instance of the form for the given key.
+	 * Create an instance of the form for the given `id`.
-	 * The key is stringified and used for deduplication to potentially reuse existing instances.
+	 * The `id` is stringified and used for deduplication to potentially reuse existing instances.
 	 * Useful when you have multiple forms that use the same remote form action, for example in a loop.
 	 * ```svelte
 	 * {#each todos as todo}